JabRef/user-documentation/en/JournalAbbreviations.md

 ![External list](./images/JournalAbbreviations-ExternalList.png)

 External lists can be found at [JabRef's repository abbreviation lists](http://abbrv.jabref.org).
+These data files are in CSV format (using semicolons as separators):

+    <full name>;<abbreviation>[;<shortest unique abbreviation>[;<frequency>]]

+The two last fields are optional, and you can omit them.
+JabRef supports the third field, which contains the shortest unique abbreviation.
+The last field is not currently used; its intention is gives frequency (e.g., `M` for monthly).
+For instance:

+    Accounts of Chemical Research;Acc.
+Chem.
+Res.;ACHRE4;M

 #### Contributing an external journal list